Jessica1120/jenStackLaunchpad/readme.md

 Checklist:
 ---
-- create GET route in server.js
+- create GET route in server.js (SEnd out to client sort of)

 - handle click event in client.js
-- create $ajax request in click event that makes a GET request to the new route
+- create $ajax request in click event that makes a GET request to the new route These 2 steps will have client request info from server

 - test $ajax request by having the route console.log a message when the GET route is hit
 - have the route send a response
 - handle the response in client.js by logging it out